derickschaefer/stcw-coverage-assistant/readme.txt

 1. Enable static generation in Static Cache Wrangler
 2. Visit the Coverage Assistant dashboard
+3. Use the fastest method:
+   * **Automated:** Run `wp scw crawl-uncached --concurrency=4` to auto-cache everything
-3. Click "Visit Now" on each uncached page
+   * **Manual:** Click "Copy Link" on each uncached page and visit them in a browser
-4. Or use WP-CLI: `wp scw process` (if parent plugin supports it)
+4. Check progress with `wp scw coverage` or refresh the dashboard

+The `crawl-uncached` command is the fastest way to achieve 100% coverage - it automatically visits all uncached URLs to trigger static file generation.

 = What happens if I uninstall the plugin? =

-All plugin data is automatically removed, including the `stcwca_coverage_trend` option.
-Your static cached files created by Static Cache Wrangler remain untouched.
+The plugin stores no persistent data, so uninstalling simply removes the plugin files.
+Your static cached files created by Static Cache Wrangler remain completely untouched and continue to function normally.

 = Is this compatible with multisite? =